 However, it did mean that I had no car and no money to buy a new one.
 Oh, and my work was an 80 mile round trip at the time.
 I took out a 2 year loan and bought a second hand car.
-In hindsight, I should’ve used the little savings I had to buy a cheaper car but my rationale was, ‘you need something reliable to travel all that distance’.
+In hindsight, it would be sensible to use my little savings to buy a cheaper car but my rationale was, ‘you need something reliable to travel all that distance’.
 Hindsight is a wonderful thing.

 No more car finance.
 My intention for my car is to drive it until it’s undriveable and when it needs replacing it will be replaced with another second hand car and paid in cash.
-Our family car is currently financed (which isn’t ideal, but one step at a time) but I never want to go back to both cars being financed.
+Our family car is currently on finance (which isn’t ideal, but one step at a time) but I never want to go back to both cars being on finance.
 The aim is finance free!

 You might also enjoy…Why An Emergency Fund Is Important

 The relationship I referred to in near miss number 1 saw me leave with several thousand pounds of credit card debt.
 My ex had a terrible credit record with a default so creditors wouldn’t touch him with a barge pole.
 Stupid, naïve me took out credit in my name to fund all the things we couldn’t afford to keep up the materialistic lifestyle he was accustomed to.

 When we split up, he agreed to do the decent thing and pay me back for the debt in monthly installments.
 Do you think he did?
 Nope, of course not – result of my own stupidity I suppose.